Dormer Loft Conversion Cost

 dormer attic conversion

-If raising the roof is not possible, then you may be able to higher the ceiling in the room below.
+If raising the roof is not possible, then you may be able to raise the ceiling in the room below.
 This will involve bolting a plate to the wall with shield anchors to make room for the new floor joists.

 Other modifications include rafter strengthening, which involves adding more supports to ensure your loft conversion is stable.
-A trussed roof will also have to be strengthened with steel beams inserted between loadbearing walls to prevent any damage or potential caving.
+A trussed roof will also have to be strengthened with steel beams inserted between load-bearing walls to prevent any damage or potential caving.

 Insulation